 The United States established diplomatic relations with Sudan in 1956, following its independence from joint administration by Egypt and the United Kingdom.
-Sudan broke diplomatic relations with the U.S. in 1967 after the start of the Arab-Israeli War.
-Relations were re-established in 1972.
-In the 1990s, Sudan’s Islamist regime’s links with international terrorist organizations led to the country’s 1993 designation as a state sponsor of terrorism and the suspension of U.S. Embassy operations in 1996.
-The U.S. Embassy was re-opened in 2002.
+Sudan broke diplomatic relations with the United States in 1967 after the start of the Arab-Israeli War.
+Relations were reestablished in 1972.
+In the 1990s, The Sudanese Government’s links with international terrorist organizations led the United States to designate Sudan in 1993 as a state sponsor of terrorism and to suspend U.S. Embassy operations in 1996.
+The U.S. Embassy was reopened in 2002.
 Sudan has provided concrete cooperation against international terrorism since the September 11, 2001 terrorist strikes against the United States.

-The United States played a key role in helping create the 2005 Comprehensive Peace Agreement (CPA) between Sudan and South Sudan that laid the groundwork for South Sudan's 2011 independence referendum and secession.
-Several disputes between Sudan and South Sudan remain unresolved post-independence, including the management of oil resources and the status of the Abyei region.
-The United States supports the efforts of the African Union High-Level Implementation Panel to help the parties work through these issues.
+The United States helped create the 2005 Comprehensive Peace Agreement that laid the groundwork for South Sudan's 2011 independence referendum and secession.
+Several disputes between Sudan and South Sudan remain unresolved, including the management of oil resources and the status of the Abyei region.
+The United States supports the efforts of the African Union High-Level Implementation Panel to help the two countries resolve these disputes.

-U.S. strategy in Sudan also seeks to achieve a definitive end to conflict and gross human rights abuses and to ensure that Sudan does not provide a safe haven for international terrorists.
+U.S. policy on Sudan aims to achieve an end to conflict and gross human rights abuses and to ensure that Sudan does not harbor international terrorists.

 U.S. Assistance to Sudan

-Despite policy differences, the U.S. has been a major donor of humanitarian aid to the Sudan throughout the last quarter century.
-Sudan faces highly complex development challenges and an uncertain future.
-The U.S. seeks to enhance the viability and stability of Sudan, which is essential to the stability of South Sudan and the region as a whole.
-Conflict mitigation will be integral to U.S. efforts, as progress in this area is a chief U.S. foreign policy priority, particularly in Darfur and in Abyei, Blue Nile, and Southern Kordofan.
-The United States supports democratic development in Sudan, as well as a transition from emergency assistance to development assistance where conditions and security allow.
-Access to many geographic areas of programming has been blocked due to regional insecurity and Government of Sudan-imposed travel restrictions.
+Despite policy differences, the United States has been a major donor of humanitarian aid to Sudan throughout the last quarter century.
+Sudan faces complex development challenges and an uncertain future.
+The United States seeks to enhance the viability and stability of Sudan, which are essential to the stability of South Sudan and the region as a whole.
+Conflict mitigation is a priority for U.S. foreign policy, particularly in Darfur, Abyei, Blue Nile state, and Southern Kordofan state.
+The United States supports democratic development in Sudan and a transition from emergency assistance to development assistance where conditions allow.
+U.S. assistance programs do not have access to many areas of Sudan due to security concerns or because the Government of Sudan has imposed travel restrictions.

 Bilateral Economic Relations

-In 1997, the United States imposed comprehensive economic, trade, and financial sanctions against Sudan due to its support for international terrorism, ongoing efforts to destabilize neighboring governments, and the prevalence of human rights violations.
+In 1997, the United States imposed comprehensive economic, trade, and financial sanctions against Sudan due to its support for international terrorism, ongoing efforts to destabilize neighboring governments, and the persistence of human rights violations.
 In 2007, the United States imposed new economic sanctions on Sudan in response to the government’s continued complicity in violence occurring in Darfur.
 The sanctions blocked assets of Sudanese citizens implicated in Darfur violence, and also sanctioned additional companies owned or controlled by the Government of Sudan.
 Sanctions underscore the U.S. commitment to ending the suffering of the millions of Sudanese affected by the crisis in Darfur.
 U.S. sanctions on Sudan do not impede humanitarian assistance.